SolardiaX/AWS-Serverless-VideoConverter/README.md

 │   └── manual_executor.py # The lambda function with SQS message and start converter job(s)
 │   └── requirement.txt    # The python pip install requirements
 │   └── task.py            # The core function to handle task and converter job
-│   └── task_event.py      # The lambda function with MediaConvert CloudWatch rule to update task status │   └── task_params.py     # The json params used to create a MediaConvert job
+│   └── task_event.py      # The lambda function to handle MediaConvert event to update task status │   └── task_params.py     # The json params used to create a MediaConvert job
 ```

 ## Deploy